gxjansen/Transistor-MCP/README.md

 ## Important Notes

+- API requests are rate-limited to 10 requests per 10 seconds
 - Dates must be in "dd-mm-yyyy" format
-- Page numbers start at 1
+- Page numbers start at 0
+- All endpoints support:
+  - Sparse fieldsets: Specify which fields to return using `fields[resource_type][]`
+  - Including related resources: Use `include[]` to fetch related resources in a single request
 - Include arrays use the format `["resource_name"]`
 - Fields objects specify which fields to return for each resource type
 - All tools return data in JSONAPI format with proper relationships and metadata